yosemitelabs/react-native-challenge/README.md

 - 16501555000157 -> Stone (4th biggest brazilian payment company)
 - 76801166000179 -> O Boticário (One of biggest beauty and cosmetic companies)

 You can use any framework that you like (for example, you can use Expo to build your app).
-You also can use components libraries like React Native Paper and other Javascript libraries that you might find useful.
+You also can use components libraries like React Native Paper and other Typescript libraries that you might find useful.

 ## Context on the data